bishalpandit/MashBurger/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-A food ordering MERN app with loads of functionalites like filtering and sorting of items, add to favourite feature, pay by card or googlepay, searching by category or name and a lot more will be added soon.
+A food ordering MERN app with loads of functionalites like cart system, checkout feature, add to favourite feature, pay by card or googlepay, searching by category or name and a lot more will be added soon.

 <p align="right">(<a href="#top">back to top</a>)</p>